 Outdoor rabbits are also more likely to come into contact with predators and bacteria from harmful diseases.
 They can get fleas and get ear mites.
 Or they can be bitten by ticks and mosquitoes that can spread some deadly rabbit diseases.

-All of this put together, an outdoor rabbits life expectancy falls to 3-5 years.
+All of this put together, an outdoor rabbit’s life expectancy falls to about 5 years.
 Significantly less than that of an indoor rabbit.
+This isn’t to say you can never bring your rabbit outside, but full-time outdoor living typically has a negative outlook on a rabbit’s lifespan.

 Getting a rabbit fixed also helps with some behavioral problems they have.
 They are less likely to be aggressive and will stop spraying around the house to claim their territory.
 To greatly increase the chances of having a healthy and long-lived pet rabbit, you should get them spayed or neutered as soon as they reach maturity.